cMarHen/1DV607_StuffLendingSystem/design.md

 Please provide at least one class diagram according to the assignment requirments.

 ### Sequence Diagram
-The selected `Add member` from the `Member menu` in the system and the sequence that follows is illustrated below.
+The selected `Add member` from the `Member menu` in the system and the sequence that follows is illustrated below. <br>
+_(Instead of illustrating the single scenarios if email or phone is not unique when adding member we merged them together in a single alternative scenario)_

 ![sequence diagram](img/sequence-diagram.jpeg)